A guide to research programmes and other services funded by the National Measurement System and how you can contribute to them.

 The legal metrology programme supports manufacturers seeking product certification and assists trading standards officers in their market surveillance and inspection duties.

-The NMS publicly funded science programmes are commissioned and contracted by the NMO.
+The NMS publicly-funded science programmes are commissioned and contracted by BIS.
 Read the latest science programme documents.

 The NMS strategy for 2011 to 2015 sets out a framework to deliver leadership in measurement through growth and innovation.